 You can follow a storytelling format for every infographic you create:

-Every infographic demands special attention, but that format can guide you toward a logical flow for your image.
+Every infographic design demands special attention, but that format can guide you toward a logical flow for your image.
 As you create the graphic, keep your theme top of mind.

 Every story has a protagonist — the hero or lead.
 This person drives the story home and carries the reader with him or her on adventures.
 In an infographic, the protagonist becomes your most shocking, revealing, or interesting data point.